 You can find all the changes in VLC 3.0 in the release announcement.

-How to install VLC 3.0 on Linux right now
+How to install VLC 3.0 on Ubuntu Linux

-However, if you try to use it before that, there are several ways to install the latest release of VLC.
+There are several command line ways to install the latest release of VLC.

 The easiest way is to use Snap package of VLC.
 Snap is a new ‘universal’ packaging system from Ubuntu.
 They can be used on any Linux distribution that supports Snap.
 I recommend reading this article to know about Snap packages in detail.